bfriesen/RandomSkunk.Results/RandomSkunk.Results/README.md

 Maybe<int>.Fail("A").Else(Maybe<int>.Fail("B")); // Fail("B")
 ```

-### Map / MapAsync
+#### Map / MapAsync

 *Applicable to `Result<T>` and `Maybe<T>` only.*

-Transforms the source result into a new result.
-If the source result is `Success`, returns a new `Success` result with its value obtained by evaluating the specified `map` or `mapAsync` function.
-If the source result is `Fail`, returns a new `Fail` result with the same error as the source.
-If the source result is `None`, returns `None`.
+Transforms the current result - if `Success` - into a new `Success` result using the specified `onSuccessSelector` function.
+Otherwise, if the current result is `Fail`, it is transformed into a new `Fail` result with the same error.

+*The difference between `Map` and `FlatMap` is in the return value of their `onSuccessSelector` function.
+The selector for `Map` returns a regular (non-result) value, which is the value of the returned `Success` result.
+The selector for `FlatMap` returns a result value, which is itself the returned result (and might not be `Success`).*

 ```c#
 Result<int>.Success(123).Map(value => value.ToString()); // Success("123")